cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 iqtree -s mammal.fasta -p mammal_part.txt --prefix Mammal_concat -bb 1000 -m MFP -nt AUTO
 ```

-3. From the output of this analysis, open the ```Mammal_concat.treefile``` in ```figtree```
+3. From the output of this analysis, open the ```Mammal_concat.treefile``` in ```figtree``` to see the best infered tree.

 ## 2. ML gene tree analyses (IQTREE)

-To compare mammal MSC tree to the mammal concatenated tree tree we just inferred.
-We must first infer gene trees from each partition.
-To do this we must first
+To infer a mammal MSC tree, we must first infer gene trees from each partition.
+To do this we must first.

-1. Make a new slurm script to run gene tree analyses
+1. Make a new slurm script to run a gene tree analyses

-2. Use this command which uses the -S flag to run separate gene tree analyses instead of running a concatenated analysis
+2. Use this command which uses the -S flag to run separate gene tree analyses for all the genes in the dataset instead of running a concatenated analysis
 ```
 iqtree -s mammal.fasta -p mammal_part.txt --prefix Mammal_loci -m MFP -nt AUTO
 ```

 3. From the output of this analysis, the ```Mammal_loci.treefile``` should contain 110 gene trees which we will use as input in the MSC analaysis in ASTRAL.
 View this in ```figtree``` to see if it worked.
+You should have 110 gene trees in this file.

 ## 3. ML species tree analysis (ASTRAL)

+To infer a mammal MSC tree, we will be using the program Astral. (https://github.com/smirarab/ASTRAL)

-1. Astral is not loaded in the cluster so you must download it and install.
+1. Astral is not loaded in the cluster so you must download and install it.

-2. To download and install software you must first start an interactive session on the cluster by logging in to a compute node using this command
+2. To download and install software on the cluster you must first start an interactive session by logging in to a compute node using this command.

 ```
 srun -I30 -p sandbox -N 1 -c 1 --mem=6G -t 0-01:00:00 --pty /bin/bash